 The first histogram shows the number of businesses by number of employees.
-Notice that a large majority have five, or less, employees.
+Notice that a large majority have ten, or less, employees.
 Business startups are a major source of new jobs and innovation, so it is desirable to make affordable broadband available to them.

-Figure 4: Businesses by Number of Employees
+Figure 4: King and Queen County Businesses by Number of Employees

 The next histogram shows the distribution of businesses across 16 industry sectors.
-Notice that largest numbers of businesses are in retail, business/personal services, and contractor/construction sectors.
+Notice that the largest numbers of businesses are in business/personal services, agriculture, and contractor/construction sectors.

-Figure 5: Businesses by Sector and Number of Employees
+Figure 5: King and Queen County Businesses by Sector and Number of Employees

 The next histogram shows the number of employees by sector.
-Sectors with the two largest numbers of employees are retail and manufacturing.
+The sector with the largest numbers of employees is manufacturing.

-Figure 6: Employment by Sector and Number of Employees
+Figure 6: King and Queen County Employment by Sector and Number of Employees

 The last histogram shows the estimated annual sales by sector and firm size.
-Notice that retail followed by construction/contracting account for the greatest sales.
+Notice that manufacturing followed by business/personal services account for the greatest sales.

-Figure 7: Estimated Annual Sales by Sector
+Figure 7: King and Queen County Estimated Annual Sales by Sector